ianchristani/galeria_sztuki_kasi/readme.txt

-This simple unexpected birthday project is available on: https://galeria-sztuki-kasi.surge.sh/index.html
+This simple unexpected birthday gift project is available on:

+https://galeria-sztuki-kasi.surge.sh/index.html